zerkotin/react-training/README.md

 # react-training
-a fast introduction to react
+A quick introduction to React
 you clone an example environment from [zerkotin/react](http://github.com/zerkotin/react)

 - [ES6 Essentials](docs/ES6.md)